Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

 If both are specified, `link` will take preference and `name` will be ignored.

 Both `text` and `css_class` should be specified.
 Each defaults to an empty string if not specified.
+If both values are empty strings or if neither parameters are specified then the user's flair is revoked.

 Returns `{"json": {"errors": []}}` on success.